 In June 2022, Air New Zealand formally revealed the details of its new business class product, after teasing it for a couple of years.
-Air New Zealand is actually refreshing all of its cabins on the Boeing 787 (including introducing the innovative Skynest), but in this post I’ll be focusing specifically on business class.
+Air New Zealand is actually refreshing all of its cabins on the Boeing 787 (including introducing the innovative Skynest on a subfleet of them), but in this post I’ll be focusing specifically on business class.

-I wanted to take an updated look at what we can expect from this product, especially since the airline has started the process of retrofitting its Boeing 787s, so we now have a better sense of the timeline for everything (including the first routes likely to get the new cabins).
+I want to take an updated look at what we can expect from this product, especially since the airline has started the process of retrofitting its Boeing 787s, and all Dreamliners are expected to have these cabins by the end of 2026.

 Air New Zealand’s new Business Premier seats

-In early 2025, Air New Zealand will be introducing new Business Premier seats.
-Boeing 787s will feature either 42 or 22 of these seats, depending on the configuration.
+In the coming months, Air New Zealand will be introducing new Business Premier seats.
+Boeing 787s will feature either 22 or 34 of these seats, depending on the configuration (those numbers don’t include either four or eight Business Premier Luxe seats, bringing the seat total to 26 or 42 seats, which I’ll talk about in the next section).

 Here are some of the basic features to be aware of: